bluefieldagency/bf-questionnaire-base/readme.md

 contact_form_enabled | boolean, should the page show the "contact us" link at the top?

-admin_mail_intro | string, an intro text for the admin notification email
+admin_mail_intro_template | string, an template to put as intro text for the admin notification email

 show_fixed_data_types | boolean, should the fixed data types (found in the QuestionnaireEntry class) be put in the admin notification mail?